-The recipe is from Laura Calder’s French Taste, a lovely cookbook whose recipes I see featured on a variety of cooking blogs.
-It features what she describes as a classic French spice mixture called quatre-épices, which simply means four spices.
+The recipe is from Laura Calder’s lovely cookbook, French Taste.
+It features a classic French spice mixture called quatre-épices, which simply means four spices.

-When I made this, my roast was half the size of the one in Laura’s recipe (I’ve watched her on television often enough to claim a first-name familiarity with her), so I adjusted the amount of the other ingredients accordingly (except for the liquid in the roasting pan).
-I cooked this roast on Christmas Eve, and we sliced it for sandwiches over the holidays.
+I first made this roast on Christmas Eve in 2012, and sliced it for sandwiches over the holidays.
 The fragrance of the spices and rosemary scented the house in a festive way, and the honey made for a crisply sweet outer crust.
-The pork itself was cooked to perfection – done, but juicy.
+The pork itself was cooked to perfection: done, but juicy.

 The beauty of a roast like this is that, once it’s in the oven, you’re free to do other things.
 That might be preparing some potatoes and vegetables as a side dish, but I recommend you take a glass of white wine and sit someplace cosy to browse through French Taste for a few restful moments.